in France &

 national speed-limit on ordinary roads (i.e. excluding divided highways

-and motorways) will go down from 90 km/hr to 80 km/hr. the new limit
+and motorways) went down from 90 km/hr to 80 km/hr on July 1st

 driving may from now on lead to immediate suspension of the driver's